Working with Arduino

 Note: This tutorial uses the ESP32-S3-Zero as a reference example, and all hardware code is based on its pinout.
 Before you start, we recommend checking the pinout of your development board to ensure the pin configuration is correct.

-Setting Up Development Environment
+Setting Up the Development Environment

-1. Installing and Configuring Arduino IDE
+1. Installing and Configuring the Arduino IDE

-Please refer to the tutorial Installing and Configuring Arduino IDE Tutorial to download and install the Arduino IDE and add ESP32 support.
+Please refer to the tutorial Installing and Configuring Arduino IDE to download and install the Arduino IDE and add ESP32 support.

 2. Installing Libraries